aidos-lab/Topo_LLM_public/README.md

 #### Fine-tuning the language model

-TODO: Add instructions for finetuning the language model.
+For finetuning models on a language modeling task, we provide another uv run command, that can be used with different configurations:

 ```bash
 uv run finetune_language_model
 ```

-We provide a script to run the fine-tunings with the same parameters as in the paper at the following location:
+To run the fine-tunings with the same parameters as in the paper, use the following script:

 ```bash
 ./topollm/experiments/fine_tuning_induces_dataset_specific_shifts_in_heterogeneous_local_dimensions/run_multiple_finetunings.sh